Most of us left school knowing more about Pythagoras than payslips - and we are still living with the consequences.

 Designing Education That Works at Key Life Moments

-He imagines a world where education appears at the moment of need, rather than months or years beforehand.
+That could mean education appearing at the moment of need, rather than months or years beforehand.

 Examples include: